Skip to content

 Possible Causes:

-• Batch size too large causing long-running database operations
+• Batch size too large causing long-running operations.

-• Queue disabled forcing large deletions to process immediately
+• Queue disabled (--no-queue) forcing large deletions to process immediately.

 Resolution Steps:

-2. Ensure queue is not disabled (check scheduled command doesn’t use --no-queue)
+2. Ensure queue is not disabled in scheduled commands.

-4. Consider moving scheduled purge time to lower-activity period
+4. Consider moving scheduled purge time to a lower-activity period.

-5. Monitor database server resources (CPU, I/O, memory) during purge
+5. Monitor database resources (CPU, I/O, memory) during purge.

-6. Verify background job queue is processing (check queue workers are running)
+6. Verify background job workers are running (for queued deletions).

 Symptom: Records Count Not Updating After Purge